 Class cancellation policy: refund in the form of store credit if cancellation is at least 24 hours prior to the event.
 No day-of cancellations.

-Workshops can be ASL interpreted upon request.
-Please request interpretation at least 1 week in advance in the notes section of your order or email us at email@example.com.
+Workshops and Community Nights can be ASL interpreted upon request.
+Please request interpretation at least 1 week in advance by emailing us at email@example.com.

 Doing It Differently: How Sex and Disability Really Feels with Andrew Gurza

 May 2, 2021 @ 5:30 pm – 7:00 pm PDT

 This class will be held online via Zoom — you’ll receive an email with access information prior to the event.
 While classes are LIVE in nature and by default not recorded, some educators have chosen to offer recordings of their classes to pre-registered attendees; please inquire for specifics of this event.
 Registration deadline: 2:30 p.m.
 PST on the day of class.
 No day-of cancellations.

 This class will introduce you to sex and disability in a way you may not have considered before.
 Usually if we talk about sex and disability, we tend to focus on the mechanics of sex and disability.
 “Do your genitals work?”
 “Can you have sex?” etc. These questions are super ableist and don’t go much deeper.

 In this class, we will rework this question to ask “How does sex and disability feel?”
 In doing so, we will uncover the emotional aspects of sex and disability that often go overlooked.
 Andrew will give tips and tricks on how to ask the question, how to confront sexual ableism, and how to have hot, disabled sex.